Aethylred/puppet-gitlab/README.md

 * *gitlab_url* Sets the URL to the GitLab application.
 Defaults to http://localhost/
 * *relative_url_root* Sets the relative root URL of the GitLab application.
 The default is `/`
 * *port* Sets the port that the GitLab application runs on.
 The default is `80`
 * *enable_https* If set to true, the GitLab application will use HTTPS.
+This is required to be true if `omniauth` or `shibboleth` are used.
 * *redirect_http* If set to true, Apache will be configured to redirect port 80 to port 443.
 * *email_address* sets the default administrator email address
 * *user* sets the user that hosts the GitLab application and repositories.
 The default is `git`